How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: Proof of Proposition

 \subsection{Multiple-sleep}

-Under the multiple-sleep scheme, if the server returns from a vacation period $W$ and finds the buffer non-empty, then the server wakes up; otherwise, another vacation period $W$ is taken.
+Under the multiple-sleep scheme, if the server returns from a sleeping period $W$ and finds the system non-empty, then the server wakes up; otherwise, another sleeping period $W$ is taken.
+We assume that only the freshest packet is kept in the system when the server is sleeping or setup.
 The energy consumption rate $P_{SL}$ under the multiple-sleep scheme is also lower than that under N-policy, as the multiple-sleep scheme does not need to count the arrival packets.
 However, there may exist a detection cost $P_{DT}$ whenever the server returns from a sleeping period to detect whether packets are waiting (see \cite{guo2016delay}).